Module 4 • International Monetary Systems

 Country angle: “Good for the U.S.?
 China?
 Europe?
 Others?”

-• U.S.: Gains a strong anchor narrative, but loses domestic stabilization flexibility and the ability to supply global safe assets freely.
+• U.S.: Gains anchor narrative, but loses domestic stabilization flexibility and the ability to supply global safe assets freely.

-• Euro area: Would face additional constraints on already-complex fiscal/monetary coordination; could amplify internal adjustment pressures.
+• Euro area: Adds constraint on already-complex fiscal/monetary coordination; can amplify internal adjustment pressures.

 • China: Convertibility and capital control issues become central—hard to maintain both a strict peg and domestic credit priorities.